smlavine/tmp/SETUP.md

 - Standard UNIX utilities (```ln```, ```mkdir```, etc.)
 - Some text editor (in this guide ```vi``` is used)
 - An SSH server (probably ```openssh-server```)
-- systemd
+- systemd\*
-- nginx
+- nginx\*
-- letsencrypt / certbot
+- letsencrypt / certbot\*

+\* Other equivalent softwares should work; these are what I am familiar with and will use in this guide

 Additionally it is assumed that you have some domain name under your control.
 In this guide that domain will be referred to as ```example.com```.